ModeEffect/conditional-woo-checkout-field/readme.txt

 == Description ==
 If you sell a product through your WooCommerce store that requires you to collect some additional information from your customers before they complete their purchase, this plugin is exactly what you need.

+**Pro Version Now Available**
+[Update to Pro](https://conditionalcheckoutfields.com/downloads/conditional-woo-checkout-field-pro/) to get even more features.

+* Display an unlimited number of custom conditional fields at checkout (free version only allows one).
+* Display each conditional field on an unlimited number of products, product variations, or categories of products (free version only allows the field to display for one product).
+* Increased variety of available input fields including: Text box, multi-line text area, drop-down/select menu, country list, state list, check boxes, password, radio buttons, and date picker.
+* Bonus: Easily edit any of the default WooCommerce checkout fields without having to edit any code.

+Get the pro version by [clicking here](https://conditionalcheckoutfields.com/downloads/conditional-woo-checkout-field-pro/).

 This plugin lets you configure an additional field to be displayed at checkout for your customer to fill out provided a certain product is in the customer's cart.

 The plugin allows you to customize this additional field's

 * Title
 * Input type (text box, text area, or select/drop down menu)